 Despite the high cost of living, San Francisco is an amazing place to spend your life.
+I came to live in San Francisco in 2001 from NYC due to a job opportunity in investment banking.

 1) Being able to go snowboarding in two feet of powder at Sugar Bowl on a Saturday, and play tennis in a t-shirt and shorts on a Sunday in 68 degree sunny weather was incredible.
 Funny to say, but this was my #1 reason for planting roots and never considering anywhere else.
 Life is not work.
 Activities make life.